Skip to main content

 What’s your favourite part of your job?

-Broadwick 3The classic answer is that you get to meet all these amazing guests, which is true to a degree.
+The classic answer is that you get to meet all these amazing guests, which is true to a degree.
 I think it is most likely being with the team, I have never had an office job, but hotels are like a little soap opera.
-There is always something happening, something interesting and there’s always so many backstairs tales of things happening whether it is involving the team or the guests.
+There is always something happening, something interesting and there’s always so many backstairs tales, whether it is involving the team or the guests.
 It never stops.

 What piece of advice would you give someone that was looking to start a career in the hotel industry?

 The absolute foundations of your career are built in operations, and all of us in senior roles have done it, we’ve made beds, we’ve carried suitcases and we’ve washed plates.
-That level of experience is an invaluable foundation that your entire career is built on, so be prepared to put up with hard graft.
+That level of experience is an invaluable foundation that your entire career is built on, so be prepared to accept some hard graft.
 Hospitality is an industry where everything can change in a second, you must be able to react and respond to that and keep your guests informed but also feel happy and like you have control.

 Another bit of advice would be to not be heavily structured, be flexible and available to respond to any situations.